RainCat1998/obsidian-custom-attachment-location/README.md

 E.g., when you are dragging file `existingFile.pdf`, it will be renamed to `existingFile 1.pdf`, `existingFile 2.pdf`, etc, getting the first name available.

 Default value is ` ` (`space`).

+### Keep empty attachment folders

+If enabled, empty attachment folders will be preserved, useful for source control purposes.

 ## Changelog